seraphinush-gaming/tera-mysterium/content/en/activities/mystery-merchant.en.md

 ```
 Changelog :

+- v109.02 : Starc now spawns in channel 1
+- v108.02 : Starc no longer spawns
 - v106.02 : Changed to spawns in all channels
-- v108.02 : Starc no longer spawns
 ```

 ### Mystery Merchant Coin